-No matter what photography style you’re into, you’ll want to learn how to merge photos at some point.
+Knowing how to merge photos in Lightroom is a great skill to have no matter what photography style you’re into.
 From real estate to landscape, knowing how to blend different exposures into one photo is going to be useful.

 The results, otherwise known as HDR, can feel much closer to what the human eye sees.
 Lightroom’s Photo Merge tool is ideal for you to begin experimenting in HDR photography.